Antiferromagnetic domain walls under spin-orbit torque: Propagating walls

-Our numerical results show that although the domain wall profile \eqref{eq:DW_high_spintorque} is not achieved, it nonetheless describes some main features of the profiles, such as that shown in Fig.~\ref{fig:traveling_solution2}b, as we will now explain.
-When $\storque$ is close to the value $1/2$, the velocity is $v<1$ and Eq.~\eqref{eq:Newton_dampingForcing} gives a solution $\Theta \sim e^{-\alpha v/(1-v^2)\xi}$ at the ends of the wall.
-The exponential decay is valid for $\xi\to\infty$, but it is not an acceptable solution at the other end of the wall.
-Instead, at $\xi\to-\infty$, the solution presents a power-law decay as in the form \eqref{eq:DW_high_spintorque}.
-Fig.~\ref{fig:traveling_solution2}b shows a domain wall profile for $\storque=0.498$ exhibiting asymmetry and different decay behaviors at $x\to\pm\infty$.

-Combining the analytical with numerical results, we can now give a full description of the domain wall for low and high velocities.
-For small values of the damping $\alpha$, the velocity initially increases rapidly with $\storque$ following the perturbative result \eqref{eq:velocity_smallcurrent}.
-It reaches a maximum value $v < 1$ for a current $\storque < 1/2$.
-The profile of the domain wall at high velocities is similar to the form \eqref{eq:DW_high_spintorque} in its central part, but it decays exponentially at large distances.
-For large $\alpha$, the initial linear increase of the velocity with $\storque$ is slower.
-As $\storque$ approaches the value $1/2$, the velocity takes its maximum value which is smaller than unity.

-We define $\ell=1/\Theta'$ at the point where $\Theta=\pi/2$, which can be considered as a measure of the width of the domain wall.
+We explore the dependence of the width of the domain wall on the velocity.
+Given that, for larger current, the velocity $v$ increases slower than linearly with $\storque$, Eq.~\eqref{eq:virial} indicates that $\Theta'$ should become steeper as $v$ increases (so that the integral in Eq.~\eqref{eq:virial} increases).
+That means that the domain wall width should decrease at higher velocities.
+A possible measure of the domain wall width could be $\ell=1/\Theta'$ at the point where $\Theta=\pi/2$.
 Fig.~\ref{fig:width-velocity} shows that $\ell$ decreases with $v$, but remains greater than the damping parameter $\alpha$, which is the width of the wall in Eq.~\eqref{eq:DW_high_spintorque}.
-For small $\alpha$, it seems to follow the form $\ell=\sqrt{1-v^2}$ of the Lorentz invariant equation (although the maximum possible velocity is smaller than unity).
+For small $\alpha$, it seems to follow the form $\ell=\sqrt{1-v^2}$ of the Lorentz transformed solution (although the maximum possible velocity does not approach unity).
 This is a surprising result for two reasons.
-First, for larger $\storque$, the term that breaks the Lorentz invariance is not small.
-Second, the first order correction of the wall profile in Eq.~\eqref{eq:Theta1} is unrelated to the factor $1-v^2$ in Eq.~\eqref{eq:Newton_dampingForcing}.
-For larger $\alpha$, we have large deviations from the Lorentz invariant formula.
+First, for larger $\storque$, the second term in Eq.~\eqref{eq:Newton_dampingForcing} that breaks the Lorentz invariance is not small.
+Second, we have shown in Eq.~\eqref{eq:velocity_smallcurrent_virial} that the formula $v=v(\storque)$ for small $\storque$ does not fully agree with the formula expected from a Lorentz-transformed wall profile.
+It appears that the difference is small for small damping $\alpha$.
+For larger $\alpha$, we have large deviations from the Lorentz contraction formula.
 It should be emphasized that $\ell$ may not be an accurate definition of the domain wall width, especially for larger $\storque$ where the wall profile is strongly asymmetric.

+When an interfacial DM interaction is added, it does not modify the equation, as the corresponding term vanishes.
+Therefore, the result remains identical to the case without this interaction and corresponds to a propagating domain wall.